rec0de/crowbar-tool/README.md

 ```

 ## Misc.
+* Method preconditions are split into parameter preconditions in the interface and heap preconditions in the class.

+  If you call a method asynchronously on this and you want to use parameter preconditions, it must be exposed.
+  The [heap precondition propagation](https://doi.org/10.1007/978-3-030-30446-1_3) is not implemented, you habe to ensure that yourself.
 * Please make sure that some SMT solver is installed and callable via command line.
 The tests use the `z3` and `cvc` commands.
 * Crowbar does not yet support any SPL option.
 * Translation into SMT-LIB fails silently if parameter lists of classes have more than one element.